ory/hydra/UPGRADE.md

     - [Best practice HTTP server config](#best-practice-http-server-config)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 1.0.0-beta.8

+### Schema Changes

+This patch introduces some minor database schema changes.
+Before you apply it, you must run `hydra migrate sql` against your database.

+### OAuth 2.0 Client flag `public` has been removed

+Previously, OAuth 2.0 Clients had a flag called `public`.
+If set to true, the OAuth 2.0 Client was able to exchange authorize codes for access tokens without a password.
+This is useful in scenarios where the device can not keep a secret (browser app, mobile app).

+Since OpenID Connect Dynamic Discovery was added, this flag collided with the `token_endpoint_auth_method`.
+If `token_endpoint_auth_method` is set to `none`, then that is equal to setting `public` to `true`.
+To remove this ambiguity the `public` flag was removed.

+If you wish to create a client that runs on an untrusted device (browser app, mobile app), simply set `"token_endpoint_auth_method": "none"` in the JSON request.

+If you are using the ORY Hydra CLI, you can use `--token-endpoint-auth-method none` to achieve what `--public` did previously.

+The SQL migrations will automatically migrate clients that have `public` set to `true` by setting `token_endpoint_auth_method` to `none`.

 ## 1.0.0-beta.7